ibernal1815/main/README.md

 # Isaiah Bernal

-**Cybersecurity Analyst • SOC / Blue Team • Digital Forensics • Detection Engineering (in progress)**
+**IT Specialist • Linux Sysadmin • Cybersecurity Analyst (Blue Team / SOC) • Digital Forensics • Detection Engineering (in progress)**

 > *Every system has a story.
 I learn its patterns, find its weak spots, and make it stronger.*